-With a heat pump, big moves to lower the heat can backfire, causing the unit to work less-efficiently and actually increasing your costs.
-It’s more efficient to make smaller adjustments in heat settings instead — lowering the temperature just 1 or 2 degrees instead of 10 degrees (although some newer heat pumps do have programmable thermostats that make bigger changes cost-effective.)
+With a heat pump, big moves to lower the heat can backfire, causing the unit to work less efficiently.
+That can increase your costs.
+It’s more efficient to make smaller adjustments in heat settings instead — such as lowering the temperature just 1 or 2 degrees instead of 10 degrees.

 Small drops in the thermostat setting are recommended for other types of heating, too, including electric resistance heating, steam heating and radiant floor heating.

 3. Adjust the water temperature

 Hot water is a big energy user.
 The U.S. Department of Energy recommends keeping your water heater’s thermostat set at 120 degrees.
 Anything higher is unnecessary.
 Water that’s too hot can even be dangerous.